Xing Hua Mixed-Use Development

 I think the building design is attractive.
 The main concern is that on the three streets it abuts we need continuous retail on all sides along the sidewalks (not building lobbies, rec rooms, or other housing amenities).
 This retail needs to be no less in space than the retail space the building is replacing and it needs to have proper utilities like venting so all retail space can accommodate eateries.
 Otherwise, the development will diminish our retail core at a time when we are totally out of available retail space and in need of bringing at least 10 new eateries to Town Center that we can not currently accommodate.
 Since all retail space needs to accommodate eateries, it is important that sufficient sidewalk space be available for outside seating for retail core vibrancy.
 Remember this block sits directly in the center of our retail core so we want it to be the best to attract our residents back to Town Center.

-JimEanes about 4 years ago
+JimEanes almost 5 years ago

 characters left